Yahoo Mail Hack: Marissa Mayer Loses Bonus Of Millions, Ron Bell Loses His Job

 According to an internal review performed at Yahoo, as Business Insider reports, Marissa Mayer and her management team were too slow to react to the first breach, while the legal department, headed by Ron Bell, did not look deep enough into the breach, which in turn led to the incident not being properly investigated until two years later.

 The first Yahoo Mail hack, which occurred in 2014, resulted in 500 million affected user accounts, of Yahoo’s email service and other services.
-Email addresses, birth dates, security questions and other personal information were all presumably stolen by the hackers.
+Email addresses, birth dates, security questions, and other personal information were all presumably stolen by the hackers.
 According to the evidence collected by an internal Yahoo security team, the hackers were backed by an unnamed foreign government.

 “The Committee found that the relevant legal team had sufficient information to warrant substantial further inquiry in 2014, and they did not sufficiently pursue it.
 As a result, the 2014 Security Incident was not properly investigated and analyzed at the time, and the Company was not adequately advised with respect to the legal and business risks associated with the 2014 Security Incident.”

 Three months after the public disclosure of the first Yahoo Mail hack, Marissa Mayer and her team had to inform the public of another, separate breach, which occurred in 2013.
-The second hack is believed to have affected as much as 1 billion users, and was investigated by the FBI.
+The second hack is believed to have affected as much as one billion users, and was investigated by the FBI.

 Problems weren’t over for Yahoo and Marissa Mayer, however, as only this month Yahoo issued another hack warning to Yahoo Mail users, as reported on The Telegraph.
 According to the warning, hackers may have been able to access users’ accounts even without knowing their passwords, by using “forged cookies”.
 This was possible after the hackers managed to steal Yahoo’s source code, and based on Yahoo’s investigation, the hacking took place during 2015 and 2016.

 Marissa Mayer, the 41-year-old president and CEO of Yahoo (not to be confused with Marissa Meyer, who is an American novelist), has been with the company since 2012.
 Before joining Yahoo, Mayer worked at Google – she joined the company in 1999, and was Google’s first female engineer.
-Her last position at Google was head of “Local, Maps, and Location Services”.
+Her last position at Google was head of “Local, Maps, and Location Services.”

 Marissa Mayer’s net worth is estimated at $300 million, and her annual salary is $1 million.
 Her annual bonus is $2 million, though its exact amount it tied to Yahoo’s performance goals.